Skip to main content

 How to E-Tag

-Prior to hunting, hunters must download the NM E-Tag app to their mobile phone, login while in service, and remain logged in while hunting.
+Prior to hunting, hunters must download the NM E-Tag app to their mobile phone each year, login while in service, and remain logged in while hunting— DO NOT log out.
 Upon harvesting an animal, the hunter must immediately click the Tag My Animal link in the app.
-The hunter will receive their E-Tag number with the CIN and the date of kill, which must be handwritten on a durable material (e.g. duct tape or flagging ribbon) in permanent ink and attached to the animal (see Tagging Instructions, pages 29–30).
+The hunter will receive their E-Tag number with the CIN and the date of kill, which must be handwritten on a durable material (e.g. duct tape or flagging ribbon) in permanent ink and attached to the animal.
 The app will work even while out of service as long as the license is verified prior to leaving cell service.
 Hunters choosing to E-Tag must still submit a harvest report.

 License/Carcass Tag Combo

-A license/carcass tag combination will be issued when big-game or turkey licenses are purchased online, by phone and in person at NMDGF offices.
-This single document is the only one a hunter needs to carry in the field, provided that the habitat stamp (if applicable) has been purchased prior to May 15, 2023.
+Unless the E-Tag option is chosen, a license/carcass tag combination will be issued when Big-Game or Turkey Licenses are purchased online, by phone and in person at NMDGF offices.
+The license/tag combo includes everything hunters need to carry in the field, provided that the Habitat Stamp (if applicable) has been purchased prior to May 15, 2025, for all draw licenses.

 Obtaining License/Tag Combo